-(In)security rationales are becoming ever more powerful templates to policy fields of all kinds, from interstate diplomacy to transnational mobility and urban affairs.
-At the same time, the instruments and actors destined to safeguarding things – nations, populations, or everyday life tout court – become increasingly sophisticated and intrusive.
-Yet, the proliferation of security logics does not always succeed in colonizing other policy fields, and the expansion of security dispositives does not always lead to a restriction of pluralistic democratic life – an observation that raises a number of challenging questions: What do societies consider threatening and what not?
-What policies and practices do expanding security syllogism empower?
+Security rationales instruct ever more numerous policy fields, from interstate diplomacy to everyday mobility and urban planning.
+At the same time, the technologies and agents destined for safeguarding things – countries, populations, city squares, or everyday life tout court – become increasingly sophisticated and intrusive.
+Yet, the proliferation of (in-)security logics does not always succeed in fully colonizing other policy fields.
+The expansion of security dispositives does not always suffocate democratic life, and in the post-truth era, threat rationales are increasingly widely contested.
+These observations raise challenging questions: In the emergent Society of Control, what policies and practices do expanding security syllogism empower?
 As truth claims become more competitive, who still defines the dangers that a society ought to handle?
-Is security the antithesis to democracy, or is and can there be pluralisation and democratisation through security?
+Is security the antithesis to democratic politics still, or is and can there be pluralization of power through – or despite – security?

-This website presents my work in critical International Relations and comparative Political Science, grouped as research clusters, my profile and publications list.
+This site presents my scholarly work in International Relations, Urban Studies and Comparative Politics, grouped as research clusters, my profile and publications list.
 It also sets out a selection of advisory work and media contributions, and it offers visual fieldwork documentation in the form of photography, videos and interview recordings.